COCI Policies and Procedures

 The number 199FA designates courses in which students intending to teach a course 98F or 198F work with a faculty mentor, who serves as the instructor of record, to develop and plan the course they will offer, typically in the quarter immediately following the one in which they are enrolled in course 199FA.
 The number of units is determined by the number of hours of work by the student in accordance with the Carnegie rule (one unit = 30 hours of work per quarter).
 It is expected that one or two units will be appropriate and sufficient in most cases, but regardless of the total number of units, a minimum of 10 hours per quarter will be devoted to meetings between the student and instructor to discuss plans for the course to be led by the student.
 In addition to details of content and format, the student and faculty member should establish expected learning outcomes and planned methods of assessment of the course.
 It is the responsibility of the faculty instructor of record to work with the student instructor to ensure that the academic rigor, number of units, and expected workload of the proposed course are appropriate and that the student is fully prepared to teach it.

 The number 199FB designates courses in which students teaching a course 98F or 198F enroll during the same quarter that they are teaching the course.
 The course provides academic credit to the student instructor for delivery of the course and associated preparation.
-Departments should include the wording “STU FAC” in the course short description so that the student’s transcript is clear that (s)he served as a course facilitator.
+Departments should include the wording “Student Facilitated” in the course short description so that the student’s transcript is clear that (s)he served as a course facilitator.
 In addition, the student instructor is expected to meet for at least one hour each week with the faculty mentor (instructor of record for the course 98F or 198F) to discuss the course and receive constructive feedback and suggestions from the faculty mentor.

 Template for Developing a Student Facilitated Course